juju/docs/src/en/developer-hook-tools.md

 `payload-unregister` used while a hook is running to let Juju know that a payload has been manually stopped.
-The <class> and <id> provided must match a payload that has been previously registered with juju using payload-register.
+The <class> and <id> provided must match a payload that has been previously registered with Juju using payload-register.

 python: